In recent years, Xanthan gum has become integral to the food industry and many private kitchens.

 If you want to use guar gum, use three tablespoons of guar gum to substitute for two tablespoons of xanthan powder.

-It’s Easy to Replace Xanthan Gum with Substitutes
+You Can Replace Xanthan Gum With Substitutes

 Xanthan gum is a widely used binder used as a food additive in low-carb and gluten-free baked goods.